 What kind of buyer do I want to attract?

 How “commercial” do I want my art to be?
-Do I want to sell reproductions of my works of focus exclusively on selling originals?
+Do I want to sell prints, too, or focus exclusively on selling originals?

 What other art/artists do I want to be associated with?